Three Fish Roast (Pescatarian Festive Recipe)

 Don’t want a large Salmon Roast?

-Just use fillets, as many of my readers have done.
-They won’t be able to take as much filling, but you will still be able to do it, just remember you must still tie the fillets together.
+The fillets won’t be able to take as much filling, but you will still be able to do it, just remember you must still tie the fillets together.

 Delicious filling of smoked haddock, prawns and boiled eggs